How to Prepare for Baby Checklist

 Don’t start making these meals too early when preparing for baby.
 Many of meals are only good to freeze for a month or two.

 If you want to be reallllly prepared, you could even make a little menu for yourself.
 Include the name of the frozen dish then write in any sides you’d like to go with it.
 That way, you can easily know what to order from the grocery store (do this!) and your meals won’t accidentally consist of taco meat, but no toppings or tortillas.
 Can you tell I’m speaking from experience?

 Also, get some paper plates!
 Trust me, you are not going to be feeling dish duty even if you happen to find the time after baby comes.
 We used paper plates for the first week with our first.
 This time, I bought the big boy package.
 We’ll use them until we feel somewhat human again, however long that takes.
 No shame.

 5. Catch up on Laundry

-If you’re reallllly out of things to do and Baby still isn’t ready to pop, throw some clothes in the washer, go take a nap, then put them in the dryer.
-Fold them while you binge Netflix because I KNOW you’re not feeling like doing a whole lot else this close to your due date.
+If you’re reallllly out of things to do before baby arrives and you’re still not ready to pop, throw some clothes in the washer, go take a nap, then put them in the dryer.
+Fold them while you binge watch Netflix because I KNOW you’re not feeling like doing a whole lot else this close to your due date.